lsaltz/internship_summer_2023/README.md

 5. Determines the angle between the two tangent lines of each points
 6. Returns a score based in those aspects that refers to how likely it is that the branches are connected (lower is better)
 7. Plots curves and points it is evaluating
+8. Uses bezier cyl 3d to generate cylinders along the curve
+9. Merges cylinder files to create a tree

 # Assumptions
 - Leader and side branches are labeled as such